Children helping children

 Funding and support

 In Scotland, the Society of the Holy Childhood is called Missionary Children and the funds for its work are raised by children attending Catholic primary schools throughout the country.
-In 2017, our children raised £42,725.
-Here are three projects that have been funded by the Catholic children of Scotland:
+Here are three projects that have been funded in the recent past by the Catholic children of Scotland:

 1) Mother of Perpetual Help Centre, Nong Bua, Thailand